TaitoUnited/taito-templates/infrastructure/gcp/README.md

 # Google Cloud example

 Example for a taito zone located in Google Cloud.
-Configure settings in `taito-config.sh` and then create the zone by running `taito zone apply`.
+Configure settings to your liking in `taito-config.sh` and `*.yaml` files.
+Change at least all the `taito-config.sh` settings that have been marked with `CHANGE`.
+Then create the zone by running `taito zone apply`.

 ## Links